BradyAJohnston/rplotting/README.md

 If you find yourself plotting similar data multiple times, creating an `R` script can save you a lot of time in producing publication quality data.

+### In this tutorial we will:
+0. Get a very basic introduction to data and plotting in `R`.
+1. Plot amd interpret a basic protein assay.
+2. Plot and interpret a basic enymatic assay.
+3. Replot a chromatogram to make things nicer.